w3f/polkadot-wiki/docs/learn/learn-account-generation.md

-When you create accounts using browser extensions like [the Polkadot-JS extension](#polkadot-js-browser-extension), it stores your accounts and lets you clear your browser cache without fear.
+When you create accounts using browser extensions like [the Polkadot-JS extension](#polkadot-js-browser-extension), it stores your accounts in a private vault and lets you clear your browser cache without fear.
 Remember to back up your seed phrase - if you lose access to this computer or the extension somehow crashes beyond repair, the seed phrase will come in handy.
 Alternatively, you can create accounts using the [Polkadot-JS UI](#polkadot-js-ui), although this option is disabled by default.
 More info about the